gowtham551/git_ansible/Dynamic/dynamic process.md

    # $  aws_secret_access_key = bar
    :wq!

+### Stage3 Configure SSH ###
-6) we should logging into into any node using ssh-keygen
+1) we should logging into any node using ssh-keygen
    $ ssh-keygen

-7) copy key id into ansible nodes
+2) copy key id into ansible nodes
+   $ ssh-copy-id localhost
    $ ssh-copy-id <private ip of node>

+### Start process for creating Dynamic inventory ###
-8) write playbook for create ansible hosts in AWS as ansible user
+1) write playbook for create ansible hosts in AWS as ansible user

    # $ create playbook by using ec2 module as below
    # $ check /Dynamic/createinstance.yml

-9) Execute Playbook on localhost as ansible user
+2) Execute Playbook on localhost as ansible user

-  $ vi myhosts
+  $ vi myhost
-  $  $ localhost
+  $ localhost
  :wq!

- ### ansible-playbook -i myhosts <playbookname.yml>
+# ansible-playbook -i myhosts <playbookname.yml>

-10) create ec2.py(Dynamic Inventory file) and ec2.ini( instructions file) as ansible user(maha)
+3) create ec2.py(Dynamic Inventory file) and ec2.ini( instructions file) as ansible user(gowtham)

-11) change permissions of ec2.py and ec2.ini file with 755 and set as a global vars
+4) change permissions of ec2.py and ec2.ini file with 755 and set as a global vars

   $ chmod 755 ec2.py ec2.ini